5 Easy Tips for Beginner Bloggers

 The average person is only good at one of these things, which is why the majority of blogs out there don't gain any traction.
 Below I'll share the top 5 things I have learned that I know will help you on your journey as a blogger.

 Have a great cover photo

 You know the photo that populates when you share a link on Facebook or post something to your Pinterest board?
 That’s the blog’s cover photo.
 Visuals are oh so important!
 Your cover photo needs to pop in order to catch someone’s eye as they scroll through their social media feed.
 Your photo should be simple, clear, and possibly contain text – usually the title to your post or a relevant quote.
 And for the love of Christ – if you have text on your photo – make sure it’s bold and easy to read.
-On the back end, you will also need to name your blog photo with the title of your blog post so that the title and photo populate when people share your post, and so your post is searchable on Google.
+On the back end, you will also need to name your blog photo with the title of your blog post so that the title and photo populate when people share your post, and so your post is that much more searchable on Google.

 Write an Intriguing Title

 Think of the title as a one line advertisement for your blog post.
 Make me want to click on it.
 Think about what would make you want to click on it.
 Your title should be a big fat teaser for the content of your post.
 Subtle changes can make all the difference – “How to Buy a Laptop” versus “6 Things to Know Before You Buy a Laptop” or “How Hosting Travelers has Enriched My Life” versus “4 Reasons You Should Start Hosting Travelers” - simple changes, an important concept to master.

 Blogs are easier to read if they’re broken up a little.
 It’s overwhelming (and boring) to see 7 paragraphs of plain text.
 Incorporate bold font, quote blocks, bullet pointed lists, photos, and other elements to make your blog post more visually appealing.